BeautifulTrouble/BeautifulRisingBot/README.md

 This bot is just a module for the [Kassy](https://github.com/concierge/Kassy) multi-platform bot library.

-And, if the Trello API token expires, then you will need to re-authenticate to Trello.
-Ideally, the first time you authenticate and generate a token, you should use the `expiration=never` parameters, e.g.: https://trello.com/1/connect?key=<PUBLIC_KEY>&name=MyApp&response_type=token?&expiration=never

 ## Adding a new route / plugin

 * You can add additional functionality directly in the `/module/beautifulrising/beautifulrising.js` module;